-- Students should consult with the academic advisor to determine the desirability and acceptability of CLEP credit in meeting specific degree requirements. - Language tests receive up to 16 hours credit according to score attained.
+• Students should consult with the academic advisor to determine the desirability and acceptability of CLEP credit in meeting specific degree requirements.

 CLEP tests and the ACT-Proficiency Examination Program (PEP) may be taken for credit toward a degree at MidAmerica Nazarene University.
 Credits earned through CLEP, ACT-PEP, Advanced Placement (AP), the American Council on Education (ACE) or credits granted for military experience do not satisfy residency requirements.